Yoyu666/KitsPVP/README.md

 <hr>

 ##Download & Installation.
-* LastVersion: 2.5.1
+* LastVersion: 2.5.2
--  //TODO in 2.5.2
+-  //TODO in Future Version
  - [ ] add Op Kits for Admin
  - etc.
 * You can  [Here](https://github.com/Yoyu666/KitsPVP/releases) to download this plugins.
-- Drop the KitsPVP<version>.phar latest version into the MCPEServer `plugins/` folder.
+- Drop the KitsPVP<version>.phar latest version into the MCPEServer `\plugins/` folder.
 - Restart the server and then the plugin will be loaded :D!
 - If it's not working or crashing ,please report issuse [here](https://github.com/Yoyu666/KitsPVP/issues).